-- 1. define modern psychology and identify the major perspectives within it - recognize, recall, connect, and evaluate psychological concepts and theories from specific subfields (e.g. social & developmental psychology) - 3.
-Increase your awareness of how these concepts relate to you and the world around you - 4. critically evaluate new evidence about behaviour that you encounter in your daily life - 5.
+- 1. Define modern psychology and identify the major perspectives within it - Recognize, recall, connect, and evaluate psychological concepts and theories from specific subfields (e.g. social & developmental psychology) - 3.
+Increase your awareness of how these concepts relate to you and the world around you - 4.
+Critically evaluate new evidence about behaviourthat you encounter in your daily life - 5.
 Understand and explain basic research methods currently employed by psychologists - 6.
-Search for, identify, read, & summarize high quality research articles in Psychology
+Use empirical research articles to develop arguments.